-Along with estate planning, insurance planning is likely another wealth planning topic that most people would rather not talk about.
-I believe that there are a few reasons for this;
+Along with estate planning, insurance planning can be a difficult wealth planning topic that most people would rather not talk about.
+There are legitimate reasons for this;

-- People do not like to discuss death,
+- People do not like to talk about dying,

 - Insurance salespeople have been known to put their interests above yours,